Dodgers beat Brewers in Game 7, face Red Sox in World Series

 Los Angeles hasn't won the World Series since 1988.
 The Dodgers and Red Sox have met once before in the World Series, back in 1916 with Boston beating Brooklyn behind a big game from pitcher Babe Ruth.

 Kenley Jansen tossed 1 1/3 scoreless innings before yielding to Kershaw in the ninth.
-The three-time Cy Young Award winner, pitching on two days of rest after starting Game 5, tossed a perfect inning and finished off the Brewers by striking out Mike Moustakas.
+The three-time Cy Young Award winner, pitching on two days of rest after starting Game 5, finished off the Brewers by striking out Mike Moustakas in a perfect ninth.

-Kershaw's teammates mobbed Kershaw near the mound after the final out, and the celebration was just beginning for manager Dave Roberts and the Dodgers.
+Kershaw's teammates mobbed the lefty near the mound after the final out, and the celebration was just beginning for the Dodgers.

+"I'm just so proud of our guys for enduring this roller coaster of a season," manager Dave Roberts said.

+What a surge for a team that was 10 games under .500 on May 16.

 The Brewers had their chances against rookie starter Walker Buehler, a 24-year-old right-hander who navigated through trouble over 4 2/3 innings.
 He allowed six hits, including a home run in the first by Yelich that made it 1-0.

-Yelich looked like he would get to the Dodgers again in the fifth with Lorenzo Cain on second with two outs.
-The MVP candidate hit a high, hard liner to left that seemed destined to fall in for a double.
+Yelich looked like he would hurt the Dodgers again in the fifth with Lorenzo Cain on second with two outs.
+The NL MVP candidate hit a high, hard liner to left that seemed destined to fall in for a double.

-Taylor reversed course and ran excitedly back to the dugout, screaming "Let's go!"

-The Dodgers they waited for lights-out left-hander Josh Hader to leave the game to get their bats going again.
+The Dodgers waited for lights-out lefty Josh Hader to leave the game to get their bats going again.

-Brewers manager Craig Counsell inserted Hader into the game in the third after starter Jhoulys Chacin gave up a two-run homer to Cody Bellinger in the second for a 2-1 lead for the Dodgers.
-Hader tossed three shutout innings, striking out four being pulled after 31 pitches.
+Brewers manager Craig Counsell brought in Hader in the third after starter Jhoulys Chacin allowed a two-run homer to Bellinger in the second for a 2-1 lead for the Dodgers.
+Hader tossed three shutout innings, striking out four before being pulled after 31 pitches.

-Bellinger raised his right arm and pointing to his biceps as he rounded third after his homer.
+Bellinger raised his right arm and pointed to his biceps as he rounded third after his homer.

 The mighty Dodgers, who hit an NL-best 235 homers, outslugged the Brewers, who were second in the league with 218.